A p-multigrid method enhanced with an ILUT smoother and its comparison to h-multigrid methods within Isogeometric Analysis: Model problem and IgA discretization

+B-spline basis functions are defined recursively by the Cox-de Boor formula \cite{cox}.
 The resulting B-spline basis functions $\phi_{i,p}$ are non-zero on the interval $[\xi_{i}, \xi_{i+p+1})$, implying a compact support that increases with $p$.
 Furthermore, at every knot $\xi_i$ the basis functions are $C^{p-m_i}$-continuous, where $m_i$ denotes the mutiplicity of knot $\xi_i$.
 Finally, the basis functions possess the partition of unity property: -.6cm

 Throughout this paper, B-spline basis functions are considered based on an open uniform knot vector with knot span size $h$, implying that the first and last knots are repeated $p+1$ times.
 As a consequence, the basis functions considered are $C^{p-1}$ continuous and interpolatory only at the two end points.